JulioDalmau/JulioDalmau/README.md

 - 🌱 I’m currently learning **TypeScript**

+- 👨‍💻 All of my projects are available at https://juliodalmau.vercel.app/

 - 💬 Ask me about **Technology, music or sports**

 - 📫 How to reach me **dalmau.ju@gmail.com**